hawkerboy7/dragify/README.md

 The threshold option was created to make sure a **click** on a element **doesn't turn into a drag** because the user can't keep it's mouse steady during the click.
 Lots of users want to click on an element but instead drag it, even though it's just a little distance.
 This threshold option allows you to determin how much a user is allowed to move **before** the actual drag starts.
+As long as the drag doesn't start all events the element is listening for will still be triggered as if the drag attempt has not happend yet.
+By default a threshold of `3px` is applied in both directions.

 ```js
 options = {